Our History

 All sauces are made with non gmo and organic ingredients.
 I don’t use any filler ingredients like xanthan gum, guar gum, starches, extracts, pepper mash, pepper resin, flour, HF corn syrup, or any artificial flavors or preservatives.

 Ultimately, the purpose of what we do at Benito’s is not about big name recognition.
 I have no desire to become the next Tabasco sauce.
 I am simply about producing a fresh and unique product that is always made with high quality and local ingredients.
-I love to hear that people are experimenting with our sauces and maple products.
+I love to hear that people are experimenting with our sauces and our maple products.
 We highly value and support the creation and stewardship of local food systems.
 All products are cooked, bottled, labeled and sealed by Benito himself except for our mango habanero pepper jam which is made for us by our buddies down at Side Hill Farm in Brattleboro, VT.

-– Ol’ Benito's
+– Ol’ Benito